 There is an ongoing conflict between insurers and victims about legal liability for fairly estimating proper insurance limits prior to a loss.
 Underinsurance has been reported to be the most common and formidable impediment to financial recovery for disaster victims in California today, with homeowners underinsured by an average of $240,000.

 Insurers, agents and brokers insist that the homeowners are solely responsible for picking the correct policy limit amount.
 For several years, a number of insurance companies have attempted, through policy language, to limit or eliminate liability for replacement cost insurance that their agents have led homeowners to believe they had.
 On the other hand agents and insurance companies sometimes make careless mistakes that result in underinsurance for the homeowner.
 Careful review of the insurance file can uncover these mistakes.

 At the end of the insurance process, there may well be expenses and costs fairly associated with the loss that are not covered.
 This is true even in cases where policy limits were appropriately picked.
 These uncovered losses as well as the loss of life or limb must be asserted directly against the party that caused the loss.
 The insurance company that paid its homeowner also has a claim for reimbursement – a subrogation claim.
 Disagreements between the insurer and the policy holder about who gets paid first out of the proceeds received from the wrongdoer can occur despite the rule that homeowners normally can claim that they are entitled to be made whole before the insurance company is reimbursed.

-Lee S. Harris is a partner at Goldstein, Gellman, Melbostad, Harris & McSparran in San Francisco and serving all of Northern California.
+Lee S. Harris is a partner at Goldstein, Gellman, Melbostad, Harris & McSparran based in San Francisco including the North and South Bay Areas.
 He has represented injury and insurance clients in numerous disaster claims.
-He has also served as chair of the American Association for Justice, Insurance and Bad Faith Litigation groups and serves as an officer of Consumer Attorneys of California.
+He has also served as chair of the American Association for Justice, Insurance and Bad Faith Litigation groups and serves on the board of Consumer Attorneys of California.